Breaking the Commitment Trap: Rethinking Project RFPs for Outcome Certainty

 Most capital projects are launched with a Request for Proposals (RFP) that demands high levels of commitment—scope, schedule, cost—before the project is well-defined, and before critical uncertainties are resolved.
 This conventional approach forces owners and delivery teams into premature overcommitment, increasing project risk, inflating contingencies, and eroding trust in cost and time estimates.

 A more effective strategy shifts the focus from commitment-driven RFPs to definition-driven Final Investment Decision (FIDs)—where the clarity of scope, risks, and readiness is measured and validated before locking in delivery contracts.
-This paper explores why conventional RFP processes fail to ensure predictable outcomes, and how a definition-focused approach mitigates the root causes of cost overruns, delays, and unmet expectations.
+This paper explores why conventional RFP processes fail to ensure predictable outcomes, and how a basic scorecard focused on 10 aspects of alignment necessary to mitigate the root causes of cost overruns, delays, and unmet expectations.

 In traditional project delivery models, RFPs are often issued as a signal of readiness to proceed.
 However, readiness is frequently assumed—not proven.
 Key dimensions of project definition remain vague or unresolved, such as: